This chapter describes how to perform setup and configuration tasks. This chapter contains the following topics:

 SET NEWNAME command every time you rename files.

-When RMAN must resynchronize the recovery catalog with a read-consistent version of the control file, it creates a temporary snapshot control file.
+When RMAN needs a read-consistent version of the control file, it creates a temporary snapshot control file.
 RMAN needs a snapshot control file when resynchronizing with the recovery catalog or when making a backup of the current control file.

 The default location for the snapshot control file is platform-specific and depends on the Oracle home of each target database.
 For example, the default file name on some Linux platforms is